aceofgreens/aceofgreens.github.io/_posts/2023-02-04-phase_stretch_transform.md

 3. The warp of the phase kernel, $W$.
 Experimentally, a higher $W$ produces sharper, more clear-cut edges but also increases edge noise, producing edges where there are none.
 4. The way to do morphological processing on the features.
 This can be as simple as setting a threshold to binarize the image.

 Let's take a look at how the algorithm works in more detail.
-Figure 4 shows the first part of pipeline, where we apply a low-pass filter to deblur the initial image.
+Figure 4 shows the first part of the pipeline, where we apply a low-pass filter to blur the initial image.
 The image is first converted into frequency space.
 There the Gaussian filter is applied by multiplying it with the spectrum (the alternative would be to do a convolution in image-space).
 After that, the image is reconstructed using the inverse Fourier transform, producing a blurrier and denoised version.

 <figure>
     <img class='img' src="/resources/low_pass_filter.png" alt="Fourier reconstructions" width="1200">